Cherokee Apartments

 The Cherokee Apartments (formerly the East River Homes and the Shively Sanitary Tenements) is a four-building apartment complex on 507-523 East 77th Street and 508-522 East 78th Street on the Upper East Side of Manhattan in New York City.
 Constructed in 1912 as a residence for people with tuberculosis and their families, the buildings were designed by Henry Atterbury Smith.
 They incorporated architectural features such as floor-to-ceiling windows, balconies, and interior courtyards that were designed to aid ailing residents.
 The buildings have terra cotta and brick facades with green tile roofs.
 Each building has a central courtyard connected to the street by vaulted passages lined with Guastavino tile.

 The complex was converted into regular rental apartments in 1924, and later became a co-op.
-It became a New York City designated landmark in 1985, and the buildings are also contributing properties to a National Register of Historic Places district.
+It became a New York City designated landmark in 1985.
+The buildings are also contributing properties to a National Register of Historic Places district, the City and Suburban Homes Company's York Avenue Estate and Shively Sanitary Tenements Historic District.